FIRST ALERT: Rough surf & increased rip current risk this week due to Lee

 HURRICANE LEE

-At 5:00 PM, the center of Hurricane Lee was located near latitude 23.6 North, longitude 64.2 West.
+At 5AM, the center of Hurricane Lee was located near latitude 24.0 North, longitude 65.4 West.
 Lee is moving toward the west-northwest near 7 mph.
-A slow west-northwest to northwest motion is expected during the next couple of days, followed by turn toward the north by midweek.
+A slow west-northwest to northwest motion is expected during the next day or two, followed by a turn toward the north by midweek.

-On the forecast track, Lee is expected to pass near, but to the west, of Bermuda in a few days.
-Maximum sustained winds are near 115 mph with higher gusts.
+On the forecast track, Lee is expected to pass near but to the west of Bermuda in a few days.
+Data from the Air Force Reserve Hurricane Hunters indicate that maximum sustained winds are near 115 mph with higher gusts.
 Lee is a category 3 hurricane on the Saffir-Simpson Hurricane Wind Scale.
-Little change in strength is forecast during the next couple of days.
-Hurricane-force winds extend outward up to 75 miles from the center and tropical-storm-force winds extend outward up to 185 miles.
+Gradual weakening is forecast during the next few days.
+Lee is a large hurricane.
+Hurricane-force winds extend outward up to 80 miles from the center and tropical-storm-force winds extend outward up to 185 miles.
+The estimated minimum central pressure is 948 mb based on dropsonde data from the aircraft.

 Swells generated by Lee are affecting portions of the Lesser Antilles, the British and U.S. Virgin Islands, Puerto Rico, Hispaniola, the Turks and Caicos Islands, the Bahamas, and Bermuda.
 These swells are likely to cause life-threatening surf and rip current conditions.
-Dangerous surf and rip currents have begun to affect portions of the southeastern U.S. coast, and these conditions are forecast to spread northward along much of the U.S. East Coast during the next day or two.
+Dangerous surf and rip currents are affecting portions of the southeastern U.S. coast, and these conditions are forecast to spread northward along much of the U.S. East Coast during the next couple of days.

 It remains too soon to know what level of additional impacts Lee might have along the Northeast U.S. coast and Atlantic Canada late this week and this weekend.
 However, wind and rainfall hazards will likely extend well away from the center as Lee grows in size.